 “And if you’re still feeling crappy?” she says, giving a knowing grin as she flies over the water.
 “Unhook the boat and go wide open for a little while.”

-Like their male counterparts, women like Crystal and Jill are working to keep the seafood industry alive.
-On these tiny edges of earth, watermen, let alone women, are considered a dying breed.
-Many say fewer and fewer young folks are following in their parents’ footsteps, but across the board, commercial licenses are limited and equipment comes with quite a cost.
+Like their male counterparts, women like Crystal and Jill are working to keep the seafood industry alive in these changing times.
+On these tiny edges of the earth, watermen, let alone women, are considered a dying breed.
+Fewer and fewer young folks are following in their parents’ footsteps, and across the board, commercial licenses are limited and equipment comes with quite a cost.
 “It’s hard to make a living on the water,” says Steen from The Watermen’s Museum.
 “There’s less to catch and more regulations.
 The money’s just not there.”
 Nonetheless, a few women are just starting out, and others are continuing the work of a lifetime.
 The tides change by the minute, but as sure as the sun will rise, Lois Lednum will be out on the water before it does.

 At 4 a.m. in the middle of May, her 40-foot fishing boat, the Lois Ann, is heading out of its slip beneath the Tilghman Island drawbridge.
 At that time of day, everything is sapphire blue—the water, the sky, the other boats—all save for the white fog on the front lights and the little red glow of the heated cedar cabin.
 Inside, Lois keeps warm as her husband, Dickie, steers out into the morning night.